 The Lithia Speed 15 is made with 70D ripstop nylon, and while we didn't experience any durability issues during our testing, we know what happens to thinner packs in the long run, and have given this pack a lower overall score for durability.

 The pack itself seems well made, and we didn't notice any issues with the construction.
 But we know from firsthand experience that the thinner the material, the more likely and quickly it is to get holes and tears in it.
 It's made of ripstop nylon, which means that if you do get a tear, it won't run down the pack, but it won't stop them from happening in the first place.
-This pack does have a double layer on the bottom (some packs put even thicker material on the bottom, as that is typically a high wear spot, others use two layers of material), which might help a bit.
+This pack does have a double layer on the bottom (some models have a thicker material on the bottom, as that is typically a high wear spot, others use two layers of material), which might help a bit.
 We'd still be careful about where we set it down though, and try not to drag it all.

 If you like to travel light and hike fast, this is the pack for you.
 We took it on long trail run/hikes where we needed some extra layers but didn't want to feel weighed down, and it worked great!

-At times during our testing period it felt like the Mammut Lithia Speed 15 was in a category of its own.
+At times during our testing period, it felt like the Mammut Lithia Speed 15 was in a category of its own.
 Sure, it's not as comfortable as some of the beefier packs in this review, and it likely won't last as long either.
 But if you're in the market for a lightweight pack, then this is the one for you.
 It has all of the features you might want or need on the trails, without the extra pounds to weigh you down.

 — Cam McKenzie Ring